When you can be dismissed for redundancy

 Trade union agreement

-If the employer has a trade union, the employer’s obligations include first discussing any termination with the trade union in advance and, if the termination directly affects members of the trade union, then it is subject to obtaining the trade union’s consent.
+If the employer has a trade union, the employer’s obligations include first discussing any termination with the trade union and, if the termination directly affects members of the trade union, obtaining the trade union’s consent.
 The consent is then valid for a period of two months, during which the employer must, if necessary, give notice to the employee.
+The redundancy notice template should therefore include the following information to make the process easier.

 When the courts assess the lawfulness or unlawfulness of the dismissal, they do not decide on the organisational change itself, but of course take it into account and in the context of the dismissal.
 It is clear from the case-law that the hiring of another employee to fill a position from which the previous employee was ‘terminated’ for redundancy is generally evidence of the unjustified nature of the reason for termination.